noisrucer/girok/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/changjin97z)

-# 🤖 Version `0.1.14` is released now!
+# 🤖 Version `0.1.15` is released now!

-1. `-y/--yes` option - don't show confirmation message for `done` command.
-2. Extended deadline options for `chdate` command - fully compatible with `addtask` command.

-To see the current version, enter `girok --version`.
+- `Guest mode` - You can choose to log in as `guest mode` to save your data locally.
+- Currently, local data are not synchronized with the server.
+Synchronization with the server will be added in the upcoming release.

 ### Upgrade with `pip install girok --upgrade`

-# ⚒️ Currently in Development (Comming soon)

-1. `guest mode` so that you don't have to register for an account and synchronize later if you want.

-- Many people asked me why there is no `guest mode`.
-The reason was that my initial motivation was to support **Web** as well as **app** so that you can access your data anywhere in the world.
-However, since the development for web/app is under process, I'll make `guest mode` feature as soon as possible.

-2. `End-to-end encryption` with private key-pair even for your categories & tasks.

 # 💡 Future Updates